 There’s a pool of skills and talents out there and to help achieve positive workplace synergy, it’s crucial to put the right people, with complementing skills and talents, together.

-.
+Leverage the use of a personality assessment and have a deeper understanding of each employee’s personality.
 Ultimately, you will be able to build teams that can work together and integrate each other’s potential to achieve workplace synergy and organizational success.